Spatial transcriptomics

+Integration of data from a confocal microscopy image and spatial transcriptomics data on human medulloblastoma.

 Spatial transcriptomics, or spatially resolved transcriptomics, is a method that captures positional context of transcriptional activity within intact tissue.
 The historical precursor to spatial transcriptomics is in situ hybridization, where the modernized omics terminology refers to the measurement of all the mRNA in a cell rather than select RNA targets.
 It comprises an important part of spatial biology.

 Spatial transcriptomics includes methods that can be divided into two modalities, those based in next-generation sequencing for gene detection, and those based in imaging.
 Some common approaches to resolve spatial distribution of transcripts are microdissection techniques, fluorescent in situ hybridization methods, in situ sequencing, in situ capture protocols and in silico approaches.

 History

 in situ hybridization was developed in the late 1960's by Joseph G. Gall and Mary-Lou Pardue and saw major developments in the 1980's with single molecule FISH (smFISH) and 2010's with RNAscope, seqFISH, MERFISH and osmFISH, seqFISH+, and DNA microscopy.
 Microdisecction techniques were first developed in the late 1990's (Laser Capture Microdissection) and combined with RNA-seq profiling in 2013 in Michael Eisen's lab using fruit fly embryos.

 Spatial genomics as a technique, or now referred to as spatial transcriptomics, was initiated in 1990s by Michael Doyle (of Eolas), Maurice Pescitelli (of the University of Illinois at Chicago), Betsey Williams (of Harvard), and George Michaels (of George Mason University), as part of the Visible Embryo Project.
 Doyle and his co-investigators described a method called Spatial Analysis of Genomic Activity (SAGA).

 This spatial indexing concept was expanded upon in 2016 by Jonas Frisén, Joakim Lundeberg, Patrik Ståhl and their colleagues in Stockholm, Sweden.
+In 2019, the first commercial platforms for spatial transcriptomics were launched with GeoMx Digital Spatial Profiler (DSP) by Nanostring Technologies and Visium by 10X Genomics.
 In 2019, at the Broad Institute, the labs of Fei Chen and Evan Macosko developed Slide-seq, which used barcoded oligos on beads.
-In 2019, the first commercial platforms for spatial transcriptomics were launched with Visium by 10X Genomics and GeoMx Digital Spatial Profiler (DSP) by Nanostring Technologies.

 Applications

 Defining the spatial distribution of mRNA molecules allows for the detection of cellular heterogeneity in tissues, tumours, and immune cells as well as determining the subcellular distribution of transcripts in various conditions.
-This information provides a unique opportunity to decipher both the cellular and subcellular architecture in both tissues and individual cells.
+This information provides a unique opportunity to decipher the cellular and subcellular architecture of tissues and individual cells, and to characterize how neighboring cells communicate through spatially organized molecular interactions.
 These methodologies provide crucial insights in the fields of embryology, oncology, immunology, neuroscience, pathology, and histology.
 The functioning of the individual cells in multicellular organisms can only be completely explained in the context of identifying their exact location in the body.
 Spatial transcriptomics techniques sought to elucidate cells' properties this way.
 Below, we look into the methods that connect gene expression to the spatial organization of cells.

 Overview of Spatial Transcriptomics Methods.
 1, Microdissection method.
 2, in situ Hybridization method.
 3, in situ Sequencing method.
 4, in situ Capture method.
 5, in silico method.